Man’s mind, once stretched by a new idea, never regains its original dimensions. – Oliver Wendell Holmes

 Even though a creative genius takes other people’s ideas and opinions into consideration, they are essentially independent thinkers and doers.

-Not being swayed by the opinion of others, allows them to think critically about their problems, thusly attracting better and more insightful solutions that will help them to attain their goals and objectives.
+Not being swayed by the opinion of others, allows them to think critically about their problems, thereby attracting better and more insightful solutions that will help them to attain their goals and objectives.

-A creative genius is thoroughly dedicated to their desired outcome.
-Through a dedicated spirit they are able to get more done in less time and with less effort.
+A creative genius is thoroughly dedicated and committed to their desired outcome.
+Through a dedicated spirit, they are able to get more done in less time and with less effort.

 A creative genius always makes proactive decisions and takes proactive action.
-Yes, they can sit on their thoughts and ideas for long periods of time in order to allow them to cultivate and grow within their minds.
-However, once an idea has been effectively crystallized, they will not hesitate, and will take immediate action to bring their thoughts into the physical world.
+Yes, they can sit on their thoughts and ideas for long periods of time in order to allow them to cultivate and grow in their minds.
+However, once an idea has been effectively crystallized, they will not hesitate and will take immediate action to bring their thoughts to the physical world.

 The Beliefs Systems of a Creative Genius

 A creative genius believes three fundamental things that direct all of their daily habits, thoughts, decisions, and actions.